ashishthanki/MLProjects/README.md

 # MLProjects

-This repos contains the early works of my Machine Learning projects.
+This repo contains the early works of my Machine Learning projects.

 Theses datasets have allowed me to experiement with various Machine Learning tools and gain an intuition on how they work.